View MapView Map

 Mayo islands

 Acaill (Achill Island), the largest of our offshore islands, has welcomed visitors for generations.
-No need to take a ferry here - you can cycle over on the Great Western Greenway, which runs along the old railway line from Westport, or drive over the bridge from the mainland.
-Achill has five picturesque Blue Flag beaches and a long history of human settlement with megalithic tombs dating back 5,000 years.
+No need to take a ferry here – you can cycle over on the Great Western Greenway, which runs along the old railway line from Westport, or drive over the bridge from the mainland.
+Achill has five picturesque beaches and a long history of human settlement, with megalithic tombs dating back 5,000 years.
 Discover the stories of the 15th century fortified tower house, Kildamhnait Castle and the poignant deserted villages at Slievemore and Ailt.

 Clare Island is the largest of the 365 islands that dot Clew Bay and is steeped in history from its archaeological remains of the Neolithic and Bronze Age to rare medieval wall paintings in the 14th century abbey.